 A few tips when ordering these.
 If you order directly from the Two Pages website you can customize the length and width.
-(And you can use the code ErinZubot to get 5% off, too!)
+(And you can use the code Erin15 to get 15% off, too!)
 When deciding your width, determine the length from the bottom of your rod to the floor and subtract about an inch and a half to allow some space for the rings at the top and at the bottom so they don’t drag on the floor.
 (I didn’t do that and as a result, have to raise my rod a bit).

 The width of the panels shown on the website with the pleating is the finished width with the pleats accounted for.
 For example, with a 100″ wide curtain, when closed they will still have some folds from the pleats and be 100″ wide.

-When fully open, the 100″ wide panels are about 21″ wide and the 84″ panels are about 18″ wide, so make sure you have enough wall space next to your window for these to open and stack without blocking any light, and that you have a rod that is long enough.
+When fully open, miy lined 100″ wide panels are about 21″ wide and the 84″ panels are about 18″ wide, so make sure you have enough wall space next to your window for these to open and stack without blocking any light, and that you have a rod that is long enough.